 CT is often the modality which identifies an adrenal mass.
 Fortunately, density evaluation of an adrenal lesion is highly sensitive and specific as 70% of adrenal adenomas contain significant intracellular fat.
-Lipid-poor adenomas are more difficult to diagnose as the CT density increases and approaches that of soft tissue denisty.
+Lipid-poor adenomas are more difficult to diagnose as the CT density increases and approach that of soft tissue.

 - non-contrast imaging 4